Menu

 Paper

-• Inference for Two-Stage Extremum Estimators, 2024 - with Abdoul Haki Maoude
+• Inference for Two-Stage Extremum Estimators, February 2024 - with Abdoul Haki Maoude

 We present a simulation-based approach to approximate the asymptotic variance and asymptotic distribution function of two-stage estimators.
 We focus on extremum estimators in the second stage and consider a large class of estimators in the first stage.
 This class includes extremum estimators, high-dimensional estimators, and other types of estimators (e.g., Bayesian estimators).
 We accommodate scenarios where the asymptotic distributions of both the first- and second-stage estimators are non-normal.
 We also allow for the second-stage estimator to exhibit a significant bias due to the first-stage sampling error.
 We introduce a debiased plug-in estimator and establish its limiting distribution.
 Our method is readily implementable with complex models.
 Unlike resampling methods, we eliminate the need for multiple computations of the plug-in estimator.
 Monte Carlo simulations confirm the effectiveness of our approach in finite samples.
 We present an empirical application with peer effects on adolescent fast-food consumption habits, where we employ the proposed method to address the issue of biased instrumental variable estimates resulting from the presence of many weak instruments.